SAFEGUARDING YOUR PAYMENTS

 We think that you will want to show respect for the some of the customs and traditions of our host country.
 Ways we can do this are:

-Our travel partner in Kerala, Kabani Community Tours and Services, is an ethical tour company based in Calicut who promotes sustainable tourism in rural Kerala.
+One of our travel partners in Kerala, Kabani Community Tours and Services, is an ethical tour company based in Calicut who promotes sustainable tourism in rural Kerala.
 They ensure that as much of your holiday payment as possible goes directly to the Indian owned hotels and resorts and transport companies that we use on our tours, thereby contributing as much as possible to the local economy.
-They also ensure a fair rate of pay for our tour vehicle drivers.

 Community tourism also means collaborating with the local rural communities to assess what sort of tourism they would like to see in their local area and how they would like to participate.
 In this way tourism can be tailored to benefit both the tourist and the local people.